The #1 Characteristic of Agile DNA

 - Have some slack!
 Human beings can’t be productive all day long.
 They need time to relax, have a chat at the coffee machine or play table football.
 They need some slack to be innovative, creative and most important in this context: time to explore!

-In this blog post I've stated that the amount of spontaneous experiments and learning initiatives that take place throughout the organization are the #1 characteristic of Agile DNA.
+In this blog post, I've stated that the number of spontaneous experiments and learning initiatives that take place throughout the organization are the #1 characteristic of Agile DNA.
 I also gave some examples that might occur within this learning culture.

 What do you think is the #1 characteristic of Agile DNA?
 Do you have some more ideas or practices that take place within a learning culture?